tonethar/IGME-330-Master/notes/node-and-web-services-1.md

   - [Homework: GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md)
   - [Web Service App - Examples & Starters](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-service-app-starters.md)
 - We can also download web pages and services from the **command line** using [Node.js](https://nodejs.org/en/) - below we will work through a few examples, giving us more of a chance to work with both web services and Node.js
-- We will also see how we can create symbolic links and easily run these programs as command line tools
+- We will also see how we can easily create symbolic links with node and run these scripts as command line tools

 ## Contents